Santiago1470/Juego-Triqui-o-Tic-Tac-Toe/README.md

 Instructions:

-To run the game there are two options:
+To run the game there are four options:
   1. The first option is to download the .exe, it is in the folder "juego triqui", if the warning of danger comes out, there is no problem, you only have to click on continue, save, or on the option that indicates to continue with the download, it depends on the navigator.
   2. The second option is to download the .jar, it is at the beginning with the name of Triqui-(Tic-Tac-Toe), but before opening it you must have installed the Java jdk.
 Once the Java JDK is installed you will be able to open the Triqui-(Tic-Tac-Toe).jar.
   3. The third option is to open the following link: https://replit.com/@Santiago1470/Game-Tic-Tac-Toe-or-Triqui#Main.java .
 When opening the link, the corresponding files can be observed and, to execute and visualize the application, click on "▶ Run example", or, "▶ Ejecutar ejemplo", in English and Spanish, respectively.
 Once the program has been executed, the application can be observed.
 Some labels may be cropped, however, this only happens with this option.